-For the next installment of Heavyweights of Instagram, I’d like to introduce another veteran collector, DJ Pari.
+For the next installment of Jazz Collectors of Instagram, I’d like to introduce another veteran collector, @djpari_.
 Pari approaches the hobby from a similar angle to myself, having his roots in DJing.
 His collection boasts a long list of hard-to-come-by rarities, including Sonny Clark’s Cool Struttin’, Lee Morgan’s Candy, J.R.
 Monterose (Blue Note 1535), Sonny Rollins’ Saxophone Colossus, and Donald Byrd’s Byrd’s Eye View.
 Like jrock1675, DJ Pari has proven a friendly, super cool dude through our electronic exchanges.
-He also has a Mixcloud, and I’m including an embed of a special jazz mix he made with all original pressings at the bottom of the post.
 Enjoy the interview and keep an eye out for the next one!

 DGM: How long have you been collecting records and jazz records specifically?

 DJ Pari: I started collecting vinyl in the early 1990s, during the height of the acid jazz movement in the U.K. Around the same time I first flexed my DJ skills in my native Germany, and my sets during that time were heavily influenced by jazz, in particular the songs issued on the dance floor jazz compilation series by the famed Mojo Club in Hamburg, where I played several times over the years, a mix of soul jazz, jazz funk, Brazilian music and soul music with a jazzy twist.
 As long as you could dance to it, we played it.
 This eventually sparked my interest in jazz and ignited my passion for collecting jazz records and learning more about this art form.
 I studied jazz history and analysis in college, and I have quite a collection of books about jazz and the genre’s artists.
 To me, jazz is so much more than just collecting vinyl.
 It’s a big part of my life.